moayed-jalal/angular-best-practices/README.md

 ```

 This structure ensures professional, maintainable Angular projects.
 It can be adapted based on project needs, but maintaining separation of concerns is essential.

+## Key Features Demonstrated

+- Professional Angular architecture.
+- Reactive forms with validation.
+- State management with RxJS and BehaviorSubject.
+- Modal dialogs for better UX.
+- Search functionality.
+- Authentication flow with guards.
+- Dashboard with real-time statistics.
+- localStorage for data persistence.